 All you Need to Know About Exchange-Traded Funds

 Exchange-traded funds (ETFs) are a type of investment fund that allows investors to diversify their portfolios and reduce risk.
-ETFs track an index, such as the S&P 500 or Dow Jones Industrial Average, and provide exposure to stocks, bonds, commodities or other assets in a single product.
+ETFs track an index, such as the S&P 500 or Dow Jones Industrial Average, and provide exposure to stocks, bonds, commodities, or other assets in a single product.

-With low costs, transparency and liquidity features, ETFs offer many advantages to investors looking for diversification options in their portfolio.
-In this article we will discuss what exchange-traded funds are, how they work and what benefits they offer investors.
+With low costs, transparency, and liquidity features, ETFs offer many advantages to investors looking for diversification options in their portfolio.
+In this article, we will discuss what exchange-traded funds are, how they work, and what benefits they offer investors.

 Sure, it certainly exhibits all of those behaviours most of the time.
 But, in reality, the market is also volatile, and extremely susceptible to even the most minute influence.
 And when that influence happens, it can cause an entire stall in trading.
 That’s what’s known as ‘suspended trading’.

-Suspended trading is a temporary halt in the buying and selling of securities on an exchange.
+Suspended trading is a temporary halt in the buying and selling securities on an exchange.
 There are many reasons why it may happen, and not all are ominous – however, some are.

-In this article, we’ll detail some of the reasons for the onset of a suspension, how long a given suspension may last, and how it could affect your trades.
+We’ll detail some of the reasons for the onset of a suspension, how long a given suspension may last, and how it could affect your trades.